Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves

 \section{Abstract}

 Let $G$ be a reductive group, and let $X$ be an algebraic curve over an algebraically closed field $k$ with positive characteristic.
-We prove a version of nonabelian Hodge correspondence for $G$-local systems over $X$ and $G$-Higgs bundles over the Frobenius twist $X'$ with first order poles.
-To obtain a general statement of the correspondence, we introduce the language of parahoric group schemes to establish the correspondence.
+We prove a version of nonabelian Hodge correspondence for tame $G$-local systems over $X$ and logarithmic $G$-Higgs bundles over the Frobenius twist $X'$.
+To obtain a full description of the correspondence for the noncompact case, we introduce the language of parahoric group schemes to establish the correspondence.

 {\fnsymbol{footnote}}